bluesky-social/atproto-website/content/guides/overview.md

 ## Speech, reach, and moderation

 ATP's model is that _speech_ and _reach_ should be two separate layers, built to work with each other.
-The “speech” layer should remain a neutral, distributing authority and designed to ensure everyone has a voice.
+The “speech” layer should remain neutral, distributing authority and designed to ensure everyone has a voice.
 The “reach” layer lives on top, built for flexibility and designed to scale.

 ![Speech vs Reach](/img/speech-vs-reach.jpg)